 - salt and pepper, to taste

-- Place the lemon juice, garlic, almond milk OR oil, a good pinch of salt, 1-2 tbsp of water (or more almond milk) and rinsed almonds in an upright blender.
+- Place the lemon juice, garlic, almond milk, a good pinch of salt and rinsed almonds in a small blender / smoothie maker like this.

 - Taste and adjust the amount of salt and lemon juice to taste.
 Add miso and nutritional yeast at this point if using.
 Don’t worry if the mixture tastes quite strong at this point, it will mellow out during the next two stages of preparation.